roskalab/visexpman/README.rst

 VisExpMan has a SimpleGuiWindow class for implementing simple PyQt based applications.
 Based on Qt.QMainWindow and by default it consist of a log and a debug widget.

+The full version of the code is 'here. <https://raw.githubusercontent.com/roskalab/visexpman/zdev/applications/data_acquisition_gui.py>'

 .. code:: python

     from visexpman import gui